Rosh HaAyin: History

-Rosh HaAyin was founded in the 1949 near the site of ancient Antipatris and the Ottoman fortress of Ras Al-Ayn and on the land of the depopulated Palestinian village of Majdal Yaba; about 1km north of the village site.
+To the north-west of Rosh HaAyin, in the contemporary Yarkon Park, lies the ruins of Ottoman fortress of Ras Al-Ayn (رأس العين), which was built following a decree issued in 1537.

+Ras-al Ain means "head of the spring" in Arabic, a reference to the source of the Al-Auja river, which still springs up nearby, and is known in Hebrew as the Yarkon.
+The same phrase rendered in Turkish, pınar başı, was also used to refer to the location, and when rendered in Hebrew gives Rosh HaAyin, the name of the contemporary town a short distance away.
+A typical Arabic mispronunciation of the Turkish name, substituting "b" for "p", gave the fortress another of its local names: Binar Bashi.
+The crusaders knew the site as Surdi Fontes, or "silent springs."

+There was an Arab village at Ras al-Ain during the British mandate.
+According to a study edited by the Palestinian historian Walid Khalidi, by 1948 it had been "deserted since the 1920s".

+Today, the fortress is often referred to as the Antipatros fort, or in Hebrew as Tel Aphek (also transliterated as Tel Afek).
+However, the physical remains of the fort itself do not date from the Roman city of Antipatris, which was founded on the same site by Herod in the First Century BC, nor from any of the ancient sites known as Tel Aphek.

+In The Jewish War, historian Josephus mentions a tower at Aphek, which he implies is near to, but not collocated with, Antipatris.
+His account concerns the Roman general Cestius:

+To the east of contemporary Rosh HaAyin, between the neighbourhood of Neve Afek and the adjacent town of Kfar Qasim, is Qesem cave, an archaeological site containing evidence of human habitation dating back 400,000 years.
+It has provided some of the earliest evidence of the consistent use of fire by early humans.

+Since 1949

 Many of the early residents were religious Yemenite Jews airlifted to Israel in 1949 and 1950 in Operation Magic Carpet.
 They added Biblical words from Exodus 19:4 to the city's logo: "I (God) carried You on eagles' wings."
 The place was one of the Israel Ma'abarot (transit camps) in the 1950s.

 In the 1990s, new neighborhoods were built, although the town still has a large Yemeni-Jewish population.

 Archaeology

 In 2015, archaeologists discovered a large ancient farmhouse.
 Among the other artifacts that were exposed in the farmhouse there were two silver coins from the fourth century BCE that bear the goddess Athena and the Owl of Athena.
 In addition, a monastery dating to the Byzantine period was discovered on one of the hills in the area and included a church, an oil press, residential quarters, and stables equipped with mangers and troughs, etc. In the church were colorful mosaics and also numerous Greek inscriptions.